designerbrett/trestles-hugo/site/content/post/10-banned-food-items-americans-should-stop-eating.md

 ---
-title: 10 Banned Food items Americans should stop eating,
+title: 10 Banned Food items Americans should stop eating
 date: 2014-06-06T22:36:00.000Z
 tags: ["chiropractor san clemente" "structural chiropractic" "foods to avoid" "bad food" "gmo" "San Clemente Chiropractic" "chiropractor 92672"]
 description: >-
   I came across this article on the Mercola website.
 It had this really awesome Infographic that I feel is beneficial to everyone.
 I found it interesting that